queer/peckish/README.md

 and you're done! peckish does the rest, *without* shelling out to distro-specific tools!

+For example, peckish lets you take a statically-compiled binary and turn it
+into:

+- a tarball
+- an installable Debian package
+- an installable Arch Linux package
+- a runnable Docker image

 This problem is fairly common:

 > It seems more and more common, at least in the self-hosted community, to provide two methods of installations: Docker or a shell script installer.
 It seems that many new projects don’t even bother with a native package manager, such as dpkg or rpm, which makes me reluctant to use them.